Fuel Transformation Program

 First Volkswagen Settlement Request for Proposals Now Open for School Bus Replacement Grants!

-The Department of Environmental Quality (DEQ) is working to advance cleaner emissions in Michigan through the new Fuel Transformation Program.
+The Department of Environment, Great Lakes, and Energy (EGLE) is working to advance cleaner emissions in Michigan through the new Fuel Transformation Program.
 The Fuel Transformation Program is supported with funds allocated to Michigan via the Volkswagen settlement.

-The DEQ is pleased to announce its first Fuel Transformation Program funding opportunity for the replacement of old diesel school buses.
-Through these grants, the DEQ will incentivize the switch to zero emissions and alternate fuel vehicles resulting in sustainable improvements to air quality, the environment, and human health.
+EGLE is pleased to announce its first Fuel Transformation Program funding opportunity for the replacement of old diesel school buses.
+Through these grants, EGLE will incentivize the switch to zero emissions and alternate fuel vehicles resulting in sustainable improvements to air quality, the environment, and human health.

 Use the links below to find the full Request for Proposals and application materials.